netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

       using a protocol such as RADIUS {{!RFC2865}}.
 It is assumed that the AAA server has been appropriately configured to store user credentials, e.g., user name, password, group information, and other user attributes.
+      This document does not restrict what authentication method is used.
+Administrators may refer to, e.g., {{Section 7.3 of ?I-D.dekok-radext-deprecating-radius}}
+      for authentication method recommendations.
       If the authentication request succeeds, the user is placed in a user group the identity of which is returned to the network access server as the authentication result (see {{sec-radius}}).